Kinecho/cactus/README.md

 Once you deploy (to stage first, hopefully!!), you should be able to hit your new page with the route specified.
 Obviously, you will want to keep the route in `firebase.json` consistent with what you set up in `pages.js` or else dev and stage/prod will have different behavior.

+## Frontend Environment Variables (Config)
+At build time, we inject environment variables into a config file: `src/scripts/config.ts`.
+The values here should begin and end with double underscores as they are replaced by webpack at build-time.
+Example parameter is `__MY_PARAM__`.
+In the `config.ts` file, we declare these variables so that typescript doesn't complain about them.
+We can then leverage any of of these variables at runtime by importing the config file.

+To add a new variable, upadte all three config files located in `/web/webpack`.
+There is a config for `prod`, `stage`, and `dev`.

 ## Deployments
 Run `npm run deploy:stage` or `npm run deploy:prod`.
 Configuration in `firestore.json` has a predeploy hook that runs the npm script to build the assets needed.